-Grade Level: 12 Length: Y Pre-requisite: B+ in Honors Pre-calculus Credit: 1 Periods Per Week: 7 Other: Complete Application Process AP Test Approx. \$100 fee & TI-84 calculator Required Weight: .5 Туре: Е
+Grade Level: 12 Length: Y Prerequisite B+ in Honors Pre-calculus : Credit: 1 Periods Per Week: 7 Other: AP Test Approx. \$100 fee Weight: .5 Type: Е

 Students will have the opportunity to study functions and their behaviors from a more rigorous perspective.
 They will study concepts and applications of derivatives and integrals, including tangent lines, areas and volumes, maximum and minimum quantities, position, velocity, and acceleration.